michael2012z/BitBible/markdown/KJV/files/1Chr.md

 19. These were the orderings of them in their service to come into the house of the Lord, according to their manner, under Aaron their father, as the Lord God of Israel had commanded him.

-20. And the rest of the sons of Levi were these: Of the sons of Amram; Shubael: of the sons of Shubael; Jehdeiah.Shubael: also called, Shebuel
+20. And the rest of the sons of Levi were these: Of the sons of Amram; Shubael: of the sons of Shubael; Jehdeiah.

 21. Concerning Rehabiah: of the sons of Rehabiah, the first was Isshiah.

-22. Of the Izharites; Shelomoth: of the sons of Shelomoth; Jahath.Shelomoth: also called, Shelomith
+22. Of the Izharites; Shelomoth: of the sons of Shelomoth; Jahath.

 23. And the sons of Hebron; Jeriah the first, Amariah the second, Jahaziel the third, Jekameam the fourth.